 - 2 tablespoons cold water*

-When the cook time ends, turn off the pressure cooker.
-Let the pressure release naturally for 10 minutes and finish with a quick pressure release.
+- When the cook time ends, turn off the pressure cooker.
+Let the pressure release naturally for 10 minutes, then finish with a quick pressure release.
 When the valve drops, carefully remove the lid.

 It will take about 10 minutes for the pot to come to pressure.
 When cooking wings from frozen, add another 10 minutes to time it takes to come to pressure.